zahrabuch/lab-5/README.md

 `GetAverageGradeUseCase` in the usecase layer.
 You can do this by setting a breakpoint and running the program in debug mode.
 4. You will need to finish implementing the logic of calculating the average grade (Task 3a in the code) in the `GetAverageGradeUseCase` class.
 The logic is partly implemented, but what is written depends on the `getMyTeam` method (Task 3b in the code), which needs to be implemented.
 Follow the hints provided in this method to complete its implementation.
+Note the API response will be in `json` format which you learned how to parse last lab.

 You can run the provided tests to check if your "Task 3a" `GetAverageGradeUseCase` logic is implemented correctly, _before_ you finish implementing the "Task 3b" `MongoGradeDataBase.getMyTeam` method in Task 3.
 These tests make use of the technique of mocking (or stubbing), where instead of calling the actual API we use fake data instead.